 In 1978, Ellen began a career as a retail travel agent, which proved to be the perfect background for segueing into the barge industry.
 When an opportunity came in 1985 to help launch a small barge in Burgundy, it was too fascinating to pass up, and since then, both her personal and professional lives have been deeply intertwined with barging.

 Barges are handsome vessels carrying 4-24 passengers which cruise through European canals, primarily in France.
 Barging focuses on the gastronomic pleasures of Europe’s gourmet food and regional wines, while a dedicated crew cooks and cleans, pilots the barge, and coordinates chauffeured tours of local vineyards, produce markets, and historical attractions.
 Each trip is six night and seven days, and season is from mid April – the end of October, taking advantage of Europe’s mild spring, summer sunshine, and crisp autumn.
-Pricing for these barge cruises begins at $3500 per person.

 As we personally visit all of the barges we represent, we are thrilled to match guests to the perfect barge cruise, taking into consideration the party size, travel preferences, and regions of interest.
 For those especially intrigued by the celebratory leanings of the Italian culture, the Barge Lady is delighted to present our newest barge cruise: La Bella Vita!